-The BCAAC are joining forces with local groups to shrink the development at Belgrove House.
+The BCAAC are joining forces with local, regional, and national groups to defeat the development at Belgrove House.

 Their demand is simple: reduce the height of the development to the recommended three to six storeys.

 The predominant scale of development to the south of Euston Road is three to six storeys, and Camden’s planning brief for Belgrove House also implied that development should be of three to six storeys tall.

 A summary letter of opposition to the developers was brushed aside, while Camden have reassured the BCAAC that heritage concerns will be ‘front and centre’ during the application process.

 Camden have not yet revealed their stance on the proposals, claiming that they have not yet formulated their view.
 However detailed advice would have been given during the pre-application advice stage, and so we have requested this information under the Freedom of Information Act.

 The BCAAC have published an article on their new and improved website offering a detailed assessment of the historic character of the area and why the proposals in their current form can only cause harm to it.
 The article also assesses the so-called ‘public benefits’ of the proposal, which the developer is trying hard to play up.

 Under the NPPF, a development which causes harm to the historic environment must bring with it public benefits which are judged to outweigh that harm.

 Much of the work of the PR of a new development is in playing up these public benefits and playing down the harm to heritage to try and get the application across the line.